 Toronto is full of fun places to visit for the family, but perhaps you want to engage your kids intellectually as well as emotionally.
-Thankfully, there are some awesome attractions that will both entertain and educate.
+Thankfully, there are some awesome attractions and historical sites that will both entertain and educate.
 Here are four of them.

 Ontario Science Centre